snimmagadda1/rxjs-samples/05-reactive-autocomplete-input/README.md

 Implementing an input with autocomplete or type ahead functionality can be trivial with the declarative nature of RxJS.

-Here I rework the ['Autocomplete' implementation](https://www.w3schools.com/howto/howto_js_autocomplete.asp) from w3schools to be reactive with less than 30 lines of code.
+Here I rework the ['Autocomplete' implementation](https://www.w3schools.com/howto/howto_js_autocomplete.asp) from w3schools to be reactive.
+Doing so turned a verbose implementation to less than 30 lines of code.

 ## Useful links